NNEDV Applauds House Passage of HEROES Act

 May 15, 2020

-Tonight, the House passed its next COVID-19-related relief package, the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act (H.R.
+Washington, DC – Tonight, the House passed its next COVID-19-related relief package, the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act (H.R.
 6800), with a bipartisan vote of 208-199.
 The HEROES Act includes critical funding and policy improvements to help address survivors’ ongoing, urgent housing, economic, and other human needs during this pandemic.
-The National Network to End Domestic Violence (NNEDV) urges the Senate’s bill to include and expand upon the vital provisions in the HEROES Act to address survivors’ vast needs.

 “As the pandemic continues, victims of domestic and sexual violence urgently need help to escape violence and rebuild their lives.
 Domestic violence shelters and community-based programs are finding creative ways to offer refuge and provide a range of services – from online support groups to delivering food to survivors sheltering in hotels.
 But they need increased and flexible resources to keep survivors and their own staff safe.
-The HEROES Act is an essential part of the solution,” said Deborah J. Vagins, NNEDV President and CEO.
+The HEROES Act is an essential part of the solution,” said Deborah J. Vagins, NNEDV President & CEO.

-The HEROES Act would provide much-needed protections to help improve access to safety for survivors including:
+The HEROES Act would provide much-needed protections to help improve access to safety for survivors, including:

-- An additional $48 million for emergency shelter and services for survivors and their children through the Family Violence Prevention and Services Act (FVPSA).
+- An additional $48 million for emergency shelter and services for survivors and their children through the Family Violence Prevention and Services Act (FVPSA);

-- An additional $100 million for Violence Against Women Act (VAWA) programs, including $15 million for transitional housing, and $1 billion in housing vouchers for people experiencing homelessness, including survivors.
+- An additional $100 million for Violence Against Women Act (VAWA) programs, including $15 million for transitional housing, and $1 billion in housing vouchers for people experiencing homelessness, including survivors;

-- Improvements to the employment and economic protections for workers passed in the CARES Act by amending the use of and ability to take paid sick and paid leave days.
+- Improvements to the employment and economic protections for workers passed in the CARES Act, by amending the use of and ability to take paid sick and paid leave days.
 Changes include expanding caregiving and medical reasons for taking paid leave, increasing wage replacement maximum for family care purposes, and expanding family care definitions.

 While the HEROES Act includes survivor-specific funds in VAWA and FVPSA, it is hundreds of millions of dollars less than what is needed for these programs.
 The funds needed for survivors’ housing stability, sexual assault services, and culturally specific programs are woefully inadequate for current needs.
 It also fails to specifically provide paid safe leave for survivors and access to unemployment insurance for survivors who have to leave their jobs due to domestic or sexual violence.